Network Representation Using Graph Root Distributions: Estimation of graph root distributions

 \subsection{Choice of embedding dimensions}

-Our theory suggests that when the eigenvalues decay fast, a fairly small $p$ is sufficient to reconstruct the important part of the GRD.
 In practice, the value of $p$ can affect the quality of the estimated GRD.
 If $p$ is too small, the estimate may not have sufficient dimensionality to carry all useful structures in the GRD.
 If $p$ is too large, the estimation becomes less stable and there would be a waste on computing and storage resources.
-Moreover, in many applications it may make sense to use different values of $p_1$ and $p_2$, since the effective dimensionality can be different for the positive and negative components as seen in the examples in \Cref{sec:interpretation}.
+Moreover, in many applications it may make sense to use different values of $p_1$ and $p_2$, since the effective dimensionality can be different for the positive and negative components as seen in the numerical examples in \Cref{sec:data}.

 One potential way of choosing $(p_1,p_2)$ is to follow a common practice in functional data analysis, where one chooses the leading principal subspace that explain a certain fraction (such as $90$\%) of the total variance.
 In network data, this approach has limited success due to the low-rank and high-noise nature of the adjacency matrix.
 Real-world network data often have low rank structures, but are observed with an entry-wise Bernoulli noise.

-For such data, it would make more sense to threshold the singular values of the observed adjacency matrix.
-One of such method is described in \cite{Chatterjee14}.
-In the context of network data, this method chooses eigen-components of the adjacency matrix whose absolute eigenvalues exceed the threshold of $\sqrt{n}$.
-We find this simple rule working quite well for both simulated and real data sets.
+Another way to choose $p_1,p_2$ is singular value thresholding \citep{Chatterjee14}, where $p_1$ and $p_2$ are the number of positive and negative eigenvalues whose absolute value exceeds a threshold, respectively.
+In particular, \cite{Chatterjee14} suggests the threshold $2.01\sqrt{n\bar\sigma^2}$, where $\bar\sigma^2\ge \max_{i,j}{\rm Var}(A_{ij})$ is an upper bound of the maximum entry-wise variance of the adjacency matrix.
+When $\bar\sigma^2$ is unavailable, one may use the conservative bound ${\rm Var}(A_{ij})\le 1/4 \equiv \bar\sigma^2$, which results in the conservative singular value threshold $1.005 \sqrt{n}\approx \sqrt{n}$.
+We find this simple rule of singular value thresholding working quite well for some real data sets.